Window of the Log school

 Museums

-Mr. Turner, a local leader, and five other educators involved in voter registration lost their contracts with the school.
+Mr. Turner, a local leader, and other educators involved in voter registration lost their contracts with the school.
 Not renewing the contract upset the student, and a protest began.
 The Springfield School became the headquarters for SCOPE and the Freedom School for the boycotting Black students.
-The boycott ended with the Freedom School students integrating Wilkes and Warren County.
+The boycott ended when Freedom School students integrated Wilkes and Warren County.
+Many newspaper articles were written about this time period, as the US Supreme Court was involved in Turner vs Fov.
+Fouche, the Taliaferro County students integrated Washington-Wilkes and Warren County as a result of Taliaferro County Schools being placed in receivership.
+Taliaferro County (Georgia) has a majority Black population, with the school system being 90 percent black.
+The county's historical markers and statues honor Alexander H. Stephens, Vice President of the Confederacy, without reference to the contributions of Black people.
+Springfield Community wants to change the biased perception by teaching our history, which is America's History.

 awarded $10,000.00 for your Springfield Community Center ARP Subaward project, as part of the American Rescue Plan Act of 2021.